What is Acorn?

 Acorn is built as a Holochain application, meaning it runs on decentralized peer-to-peer computing and can be used without server infrastructure or a hosting service.
 The users of a particular Acorn instance are its hosting power.

 CAL was created for the Holochain project to protect both source code and user data from restriction.
 It frees an end user from having their data held from them by a party that develops or hosts software licensed under CAL.

-In August 2019 Sprillow undertook a design process and began building Acorn on Holochain and continue to today.
-Other contributors have included David Meister, Will Harris-Braun, developers from EYSS, and Sam Cooley.
+In August 2019 Sprillow undertook a design process and began building Acorn on Holochain and continues to today.
+In June 2022 the first major release of Acorn (Alpha) was published and it's currently in an Alpha testing phase.

 Acorn is being developed and improved on a regular basis, and is currently is in Alpha testing phase.

 We welcome contributions from anyone to the Acorn project.
 Here are some ways that you can contribute.